As a student in the Faculty of Arts & Science at U of T, you have an array of courses and programs available to you.

 The Registration Instructions & Timetable gives you scheduling, course enrolment and fee payment information and lists the course schedules and enrolment controls.
 It also includes all of the important sessional dates, such as deadlines to enrol and to cancel courses.

-The Calendar, Registration Instructions and Timetable are available online here.
+The Calendar, Registration Instructions and Timetable are available online to review.

 Think About What Programs You’re Interested In

 When you applied to U of T, you likely had an idea of what area of study (science, social science, humanities, commerce) you’re interested in.
-Most programs have required first year courses and you should build your enrolment plan around these courses.
-First year is also a time to explore topics you’re interested in, and by choosing wisely, you can begin satisfying breadth requirements.
+Most programs require first year courses and you should build your enrolment plan around these courses.
+First year is also a great time to explore topics you’re interested in, and by choosing wisely, you can begin satisfying breadth requirements.

 Assess Your Interests and Strengths